-BE IT FURTHER ORDERED, to authorize the General Manager (or other appropriate person) to take any action necessary or appropriate to effectuate the foregoing votes, including but not limited to (i) executing the formal documents, and (ii) communicating plan changes to plan participants and eligible individuals..
+BE IT FURTHER ORDERED, to authorize the General Manager (or other appropriate person) to take any action necessary or appropriate to effectuate the foregoing votes, including but not limited to (i) executing the formal documents, and (ii) communicating plan changes to plan participants and eligible individuals.

 The defined benefit pension plans include a death benefit to the spouse of a currently employed participant.
 The benefit is based on the annual earnings and the number of years' service of the participant.
 Years of service are credited up to maximum of 30 or 20 years for the non-bargaining and bargaining unit plan, respectively.
 The calculation is then reduced by 50% of the spouse's social security survivor benefit (see attachment A).
+Staff will provide examples and implications of the calculation at the meeting.